23 Types of Frogs in Florida

 9. Northern Cricket Frog

 The body color of these frogs is quite variable, ranging from gray to green to brown, and their backs have a pattern of blotches that are not regular in shape or size.
-These types of frogs in Florida have white stripes extending from their eyes to their forelegs, and their legs have dark spots.
+These frogs in Florida have white stripes extending from their eyes to their forelegs, and their legs have dark spots.

 10. Southern Chorus Frog